BlvckBytes/gbit-poe-splitter/README.md

 To tap the available power from either one of the two pairs, and to handle reverse-polarity situations, two full bridge rectifiers are inserted directly inbetween the transformers and the control-IC.
 The output voltage will then be fed through a buck-converter, to easily regulate it.
 [LM2596HV](http://hmsemi.com/downfile/LM2596HV.PDF) seems to be a perfect fit for this job.

+### Detection

+The PSE constantly pulses a 4-point detection signal on the port in question, which starts out `LOW` and then rises `HIGH` two times.
+With the known voltage potential, and the measurable current draw, the PSE calculates the inner resistance of the connected PD.
+It has to `23.75kOhm < R < 26.25kOhm`, to be a valid PoE device.

+### Classification

+After passing detection, the PD has to specify it's desired power class to the PSE.
+The PSE sends signals between 14.5V and 20.5V, while the PD removes R_DET from the line and applies R_CLS, in series with a constant 2.5V regulator.
+This way, the PSE can accurately measure the current flowing through R_CLS, and thus determine the desired class.

+After completing both steps successfully, power is activated.

 ## Features

 ### Ports